 - Academic deans or other executives, department chairs, directors, and managers

-- Administrative staff responsible for academic units
+- Administrative staff responsible for academic units.

 UNM Board of Regents' Policy Manual:

 Creation or Reorganization of an Academic Unit.
-Those proposing new or revised academic units, other than research centers or institutes (see A91 for these units), must prepare a proposal and submit it for approval by the Faculty Senate and Provost or HSC Chancellor.
-The proposal should include the following:
+After obtaining input from affected faculty, staff, and students in accordance with the Policy Statement above, those proposing new or revised academic units, other than research centers or institutes (see A91 for these units), must prepare a proposal that includes items A through K described below and submit the proposal for approval in accordance with the following steps:

 - Administrative structure, including the line of responsibility within the organization and the path(s) through which the unit will report;